arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 !?[Cathy O'Neil's TED Talk, "The era of blind faith in big data must end".](https://www.youtube.com/watch?v=_2u_eHHzRto)

+**What should you do about unintended biases when developing your own algorithms?**

+As both O'Neil and Obermeyer emphasize, algorithms can be interrogated.
+In addition to assessing how accurate a model is, you can and should look for biases in your results.

+For example, if you expect that your model's predictions shouldn't be systematically different for patients on [Medicaid](https://www.hhs.gov/answers/medicare-and-medicaid/who-is-eligible-for-medicaid/index.html) vs. private insurance, then check the output to see if that's the case.

 ## Quiz

 Which of the following would be examples of machine learning?
 Select all that apply.